-Homosexuality is illegal under Victorian-era legislation still in force in Uganda and many other English-speaking countries in Africa.
+Homosexuality is illegal under Victorian-era legislation still in force in Uganda and many other Anglophone countries in Africa.
 The laws reflect a deep aversion among many Africans to homosexuality.
 But gays and lesbians exist in Uganda and the rest of the continent.
-They pay a high price for their sexual orientation: they face discrimination, and even torture and jail.
-A gay Ugandan recounts how he was picked up and tortured by the authorities.
-Months later he is still suffering from the consequences.
-His account of the treatment of gays and lesbians is corroborated by an international human rights worker.
-Nonetheless, in this hostile environment, gays and lesbians are trying to organize.
+They pay a high price for their sexual orientation: they face discrimination and even torture and jail.
+Nonetheless, in this hostile environment, gays and lesbians are trying to organise.
 They are also receiving support from certain sectors of the Anglican church.
 Religion continues to play a major role in Uganda, but some pastors have come to realize that the church and Ugandan society cannot continue to reject gays and lesbians.

 Photos: Eric Beauchemin